Fresh Resources for Web Designers and Developers (March 2019)

 CGB

-Another way to easily start up a Gutenberg block is Create Guten Block (CGB) is a tool to generate a boilerplate to develop a Gutenberg block.
-It consists of modern tools such as React.js, Webpack, ESLint, Babel, etc. The best part is that you don’t need to configure any of these tools so you can simply focus on writing your code.
+Another way to easily start up a Gutenberg block is Create Guten Block (CGB), a tool to generate a boilerplate to develop a Gutenberg block.
+It consists of modern tools such as React.js, Webpack, ESLint, Babel, etc. The best part is that you don’t need to configure any of these tools, so you can simply focus on writing your code.

 Elementor Blocks for Gutenberg

-A WordPress plugin that allows you to insert any Elementor templates and preview it right within the editor.
-The plugin comes with numerous other compatibilities that provide seamless editing experience between Elementor and Gutenberg.
-Check out this video to see how it’s doing in action.
+A WordPress plugin that allows you to insert any Elementor templates and preview them right within the editor.
+The plugin comes with numerous other compatibilities that provide a seamless editing experience between Elementor and Gutenberg.
+Check out this video to see how it works in action.

 Atomic Blocks

-A set of Gutenberg blocks with a growing number of collection.
-At the time of this writing, it provides the “Post Grid Block” which allows you to add a list of posts of your site in a grid layout.
-There’s also a “Testimonial Block” which, as the name implies, to insert a Testimonial within the page.
+A set of Gutenberg blocks with a growing collection.
+At the time of this writing, it provides the “Post Grid Block” which allows you to add a list of posts from your site in a grid layout.
+There’s also a “Testimonial Block” which, as the name implies, inserts a Testimonial within the page.
 Check out the full previews of the Blocks in this page.

 Block Gallery